BUILDING THE GENERATION OF TOMORROW

 - 19 out of the 20 participants ”strongly agree” that they have been inspired to make a difference in this world, and/or that they have been inspired to engage in social or environmental projects.
 These reactions most likely arise from the many experiences, discussions, and strong feelings activated by injustice and violation of human rights – just as they are inspired by meeting young role models from the Global Shaper Community of World Economic Forum, who have dedicated their lives to improving the lives of others

 - The participants gained deep insights in cultural differences and had many inspiring discussions about global challenges

 - The participants acquired a mature understanding of Tanzania’s cultures, challenges and opportunities – as well as witnessed how globalization is affecting the region

 - New friendships were established across countries, cultures and backgrounds.
 Further, the group has developed a formal network structure to assist them in continuing to inspire and help each other.
 Quarterly online seminars will form an important part of keeping the networks alive and vibrant.

 Participants from all over the world on the 3-week Learning Journey in Tanzania 2016.

 Quote from Dr. Birgitte Hagemann Snabe, YGP Founder and CEO

 “I am truly impressed by the group’s insightful and nuanced discussions about major global challenges.
-I am just as happy to note how the mutual respect and empathy manifested itself in the group during the course of the Journey.”
+I am just as happy to note how the mutual respect and empathy manifested itself in the group during the course of the Learning Journey.”